Color Fever & Anime Paint

 Anime Paint: App Store 4.8 ★★★★★ (632 ratings), ARPDAU 0.12

-I joined the team at DragonPlus SZ in March 2019 as a founding member.
-As the core designer at the team, I take full responsibility of designing our products, I create designs to both meet user needs and achieve business goals.
-So far we released 2 coloring apps Color Fever and Anime Paint, and are working on a brand new product.
+I joined the team at DragonPlus in March 2019 as a founding member.
+As the sole designer at the team, I take full responsibility of designing our products, I create designs to both meet user needs and achieve business goals.
+We released e coloring apps Color Fever and Anime Paint, and Home Coloring.

 Since we were creating a product from scratch, I wanted to understand who our customer is, in order to make sure I am designing for the right people, and the product and UX we’re building is wanted by these customers.
 However, we’re a small startup and could not afford all the work and budget required for rigorous personas, so I found it would be faster and cheaper to make provisional personas, and also helpful to align the team and help communication.
 We “stalked” users of our own or of competitors and had sessions talking about what we think the customers were like, and put together a few personas that we later worked on validating them.